 choices, being irresponsible, and showing disrespect.
 Such questions allow you

-to model unconditional love by teaching your kids that they can have
+to model unconditional love by teaching your kids that they can have second chances to improve what didn’t go well the first time.

 3)